Robinho1997/clock/README.md

-In this project Í created a simple but really nice clock with JavaScript and CSS/HTML
+In this project I created a simple but really nice clock with JavaScript and CSS/HTML

 https://robinho1997.github.io/clock/